sudir319/DataStructures/README.md

   - Graph

 ## What is a Data Structure? ##
 	Data Structure is a way to organize data in such a way that enables it to be processed in an efficient time.

-## What is a Data Structure? ##